sigasi/sigasi_insights/manual/tools.md

 and automation.

 Most people will want to set up their [/manual/tools#External Compilers] so that Sigasi can use them to compile and start simulations.
-This is currently supported only for `vcom`-style simulators, Aldec Riviera-PRO and Mentor Graphics ModelSim and QuestaSim; and `isim` from Xilinx.
-Learn about [/manual/tools#External Compilers].

-Another way to compile your project is to export your project in one of two formats.
-The first format is a Makefile for compiling your project with ModelSim.
-The second format is a CSV (comma separated values) list of all the files in your project, in the correct compilation order.
+Another way to compile your project is to export your project to a CSV (comma separated values) list of all the files in your project, in the correct compilation order.
 Learn more about how to [/manual/tools#Export] your project's file list.